Who should I contact first?

-You will have been sent an 'insurance product information document' that summarises your cover, as well as a longer 'policy wording' document, which will list the reasons your insurer might decline your claim.
+You will have been sent an Insurance Product Information Document (IPID) that summarises your cover, as well as a longer 'policy wording' document, which will list the reasons your insurer might decline your claim.

 Most documents will have a 'cancellation' section - details on 'abandonment' and 'travel disruption' (which may have been an optional extra) will also be helpful.